juan-ivan-NV/Blockchain_Dev_Nanodegree/ETH_fundamentals_and_dev_tools/README.md

 <a href="https://trufflesuite.com">TRUFFLE:</a> A development environment, testing framework, and asset pipeline meant to make your life easier as an Ethereum developer.

 <a href="https://geth.ethereum.org/">geth:</a> A golang implementation of the Ethereum blockchain used to set up a local full Ethereum node.

+Objetives:

+Create DApps (Decentralized Applications) on the ethereum network.

+DApps run on decentralized networks powered by a network of computers.
+Standard Applications run on the computation of centralized networks owned by companies.

+<a href="https://dappradar.com/">DApp radar:</a> In this site there many examples of applications built on the ETH network.